HR Analytics For Diversity And Inclusion - People Development Magazine

 Monitor Progress and Adjust Strategies

 HR analytics should not be a one-time activity.
 Regularly monitoring key metrics such as workforce diversity, pay equity, and retention will help you assess the effectiveness of your D&I initiatives.
-Adjust your strategies based on what the data reveals to ensure continuous improvement.
+Adjust your strategies based on the data’s findings to ensure continuous improvement.

 Actionable Insight: Set measurable goals for your diversity and inclusion efforts.
 Use analytics to track your progress over time.